All Products

 openssl ca -config ca.cnf -policy signing_policy -extensions signing_req -out clientcert.pem -infiles clientcert.csr

-7. Use the certificate management feature of ASM to import the mTLS certificate.
-Ensure that the imported certificate name is test.com.
-For more information, see Use the certificate management feature of ASM.
+7. Import the mTLS certificate into ASM.
+Set the certificate name to test.com.
+For details, see Use the certificate management feature of ASM.

 kubectl create -n istio-system secret generic test.com \